Encourage Parakeet bird to Talk

 Keep the volume low to avoid frightening your bird.

-Typical Errors To Avoid
+Typical Errors to Avoid

-1. Refrain from yelling.
+1. First and foremost, refrain from yelling.

 3. Early on avoid using complex words.